Can AI tools really write product documentation?

 Many PMs are already using tools like ChatGPT or Bard to help them write fluid texts that would have otherwise taken hours–but almost all agree that in order for AI to write a meaningful product document, the quality of input is crucial.
 Without first inputting collected data, research, notes, and product information, AI is likely to produce factual errors such as inaccurate or erratic numbers and fabricated product information.

 That’s why we decided to make Collato the way it is today.
-By first connecting your tools (Confluence, Jira, Google Drive, etc), you can use AI to write comprehensive and accurate documents, all sourced from your product info without worrying if it is hallucinating.
+By first recording, transcribing, and taking 360 meeting notes, you can use AI to write comprehensive and accurate documents, all sourced from your product info without worrying if it is hallucinating.

 AI has already begun to transform the way we work.
 But can it really write quality documents?